Sulstice/DeepCure/README.md

 Polmacoxib | Km Values exist but because of the complexity of the binding of Polmaxocib didn't take into account Chain A, Chain B, and Chain C.
 (R)-Methocarbamol | Ki Values exist at an alarming rate of 50nm.
 A different so large it must be a concentration play at hand yield the error pretty much inconclusive.
 Hard to find the R binding.
 (S)-Methocarbamol |  Ki Values exist at an alarming rate of 50nm.
 A different so large it must be a concentration play at hand yield the error pretty much inconclusive.
-Acetazolamide | Ran into the same encounters
+Acetazolamide | Kd Value was either 1.
+Not publicaly available, or 2.
+Very hard to find in relation to just CA1 of the chain.
 Terphenyl | Kd Values Determined (No Known Values) Triphenylbenzene | Kd Values Determined (No Known Values) Adrafinil | Kd Values Determined (No Known Values)